 While I felt safe in Georgia (as I mentioned locals are incredibly hospitable), it doesn’t mean that there aren’t bad apples out there.
 I always preach safety when traveling and recommend taking these simple steps to ensure your safety.

 - Copy your passport.
 Keep a copy in a separate place from where you keep your passport.
 Take a picture on your phone and send it to loved ones in case anything were to happen.

 - Copy your vaccination card and keep pictures of it on your phone as well.

 - Know the number and address of the US Embassy (or whatever country you’re from).
 In this case, the US Embassy number is 032 227 70 00 and the address is 29 Georgian-American Friendship Ave, Tbilisi.

 - Know how to dial out – the code for Georgian numbers is +995.

 - Know how to contact the police – 112.

 - Travel with travel insurance to ensure that you’re covered in case anything were to go wrong.
-I prefer to use World Nomads.
+I prefer and recommend purchasing World Nomads.